-USACE Geotechnical Sediment Analysis
+USACE Sediment Analysis

-APPENDIX A USACE GEOTECHNICAL SEDIMENT ANALYSIS HATTERAS FERRY CHANNEL REALIGNMENT ROLLINSON CHANNEL NAVIGATION PROJECT, NORTH CAROLINA
+USACE GEOTECHNICAL SEDIMENT ANALYSIS HATTERAS TO HATTERAS CHANNEL REALIGNMENT ROLLINSON CHANNEL NAVIGATION PROJECT, NORTH CAROLINA

 Location: The Rollinson Channel Navigation project is located within the eastern side of Pamlico Sound in Dare County, North Carolina.
-The project provides a 12-foot deep channel from Pamlico Sound to the Hatteras Ferry terminal/basin located on the southwestern side of Hatteras Island.
+The project authorizes a 10-foot-deep channel with an additional 2-feet overdepth, from Pamlico Sound to the Hatteras Ferry terminal/basin located on the southwestern side of Hatteras Island.
 The project also provides for a navigation corridor along the sound side of Hatteras Island to Hatteras Inlet (Figure 1).
 The 8.5-mile-long corridor is located within the Hatteras Inlet complex between Ocracoke Island (Hyde County) and Hatteras Island (Dare County).
-The Hatteras Island side begins near greenlight buoy 15 and includes Barney Slough, Pamlico Sound, Sloop Channel and the South Ferry Channel.
+The Hatteras Island side begins near greenlight buoy 15 and includes Barney Slough, Pamlico Sound, Sloop Channel and the Hatteras Connector Channel.

 Impediments to Navigation and Proposed Work: The northwestern corner of Sloop Channel has shoaled in significantly and is impeding ferry travel for the Hatteras-Ocracoke ferries.
-Hydrographic surveys (see Figure 1) indicate that shoaling is most problematic between buoys #4 to #6; however, significant shoaling is also present along the Barney-Slough portion of the navigation channel near buoys #10 and between buoys #16 and #14.
+Hydrographic surveys (see Figure 1) indicate that shoaling is most problematic between buoys #4 to #6; however, significant shoaling is also present along the Barney-Slough portion of the navigation channel near buoy #10 and between buoys #16 and #14.
 With respect to Hatteras Inlet, this shoaling is occurring where the navigation channel overlies the distal edge of the Hatteras Inlet flood tidal shoal.

-USACE plans to improve navigation along the ferry corridor which includes Sloop and Barney Slough Channels.
-The new corridor is to follow naturally deep water, and will be maintained at the authorized dimensions of 100 feet wide and 10 feet deep plus 2 feet allowable overdepth mean lower low water (MLLW).
+USACE plans to improve navigation along the navigation corridor which includes Sloop and Barney Slough Channels.
+The new corridor will follow naturally deep water, and will be maintained at the authorized dimensions of 100 feet wide and 10 feet deep plus 2 feet allowable overdepth referencing mean lower low water (MLLW).
 USACE has an environmental material constraint for side-cast placement; the in-situ material within the dredge prism must contain no more than 10% fines.
 This is the same constraint used by USACE for beach nourishment projects.